 This does not mean you don’t have options.
 In cases of domestic violence in Wisconsin it is very important to have a skilled, experienced domestic violence attorney on your side to help navigate the system.
 Your attorney must work to challenge the case against you if the state refuses to drop charges.

-When you are arrested for a crime that has a domestic abuse modifier added to it there are several things that typically happen
+When you are arrested for a crime that has a domestic abuse modifier added to it in Wisconsin there are several things that typically happen

 After an arrest for a domestic abuse offense, the police will inform the victim in your case about their right to impose a 72 hour no contact order.
 This order is in place for a short time and prevents you from being able to have any contact with the person listed as the victim.
 The no contact order can be waived by the victim but the default position is that the no contact order will be in place for 72 hours.